 By Yvette Pegues

 Summer is a great time for children to participate in a wide variety of specialized activities.
 It’s also a great time for summer camps where they often enjoy outdoor activities, learn social/academic skills and develop lifetime relationships.
 I never went to camp as a child so when I was encouraged to attend an outdoor, recreational camp for individuals with disabilities as an adult, I wasn’t sure how I’d be able to engage in the various athletic activities in and out of my Jazzy Air® 2 Power Wheelchair.
 Being that the event was facilitated by a world-renown Brain and Spinal Cord Injury Rehabilitation facility, it was easy to take a chance.
 Participants in Shepherd Center’s annual Adventure Skills Workshop (ASW) are given the opportunity to choose from a number of sports and activities that includes tubing, jet ski, water ski, scuba diving, swimming, water polo, fishing, rugby, scaling a rock wall, ziplining, basketball, kayaking, riflery/skeet shoot, and kayaking as well as less vigorous activities like art, yoga, and an animal encounter.
-Adaptive equipment is provided, or participants may bring their own equipment.
+Adaptive sports equipment is provided, or participants may bring their own equipment.